giridhar1103/Kafka_Demo-Setup/README.md

 ```bash
 bin/zookeeper-server-start.sh config/zookeeper.properties
 ```
-On second session: Create another session of the same EC2 instance For running kafka server: (make sure you have root access and you are in the kafka dir)
+On second session:
+Create another session of the same EC2 instance
+For running kafka server: (make sure you have root access and you are in the kafka dir)
 ```bash
 bin/kafka-server-start.sh config/server.properties
 ```

+On third session:
-On third instance: On the last instance, let's create a simple python producer file that produces/streams data continously.
+On the last instance, let's create a simple python producer file that produces/streams data continously.